erickbytes/pymarketer/README.md

 # pymarketer
-This is a collection of miscellaneous functions for HTTP + spreadsheet tools and utilities.
+This is a collection of HTTP + spreadsheet tools and utilities.

+Try installing this Python library from this repo with pip:
+<pre><code>python -m pip install git+https://github.com/erickbytes/pymarketer.git</code></pre>

 Refer to pymarketer_examples.py to see the functions for:
 - show csv basic stats summary